mecid/mecid.github.io/_posts/2020-11-24-commands-in-swiftui.md

 ![commands](/public/commands3.png)

-As you can see in the example above, we create *CommandGroup* and pass it a *CommandGroupPlacement*, which will be used as an anchor point for inserted items. *CommandGroupPlacement* provides us with many system command locations like *newItem, saveItem, printItem, undoRedo, pasteboard, windowArrangement, help, etc.*
+As you can see in the example above, we create *CommandGroup* and pass it a *CommandGroupPlacement*, which will be used as an anchor point for inserted or replaced items. *CommandGroupPlacement* provides us with many system command locations like *newItem, saveItem, printItem, undoRedo, pasteboard, windowArrangement, help, etc.*

 SwiftUI also provides us a few ready to use commands for searching, editing and transforming text that you can enable by using commands modifier and attaching it to any scene you need.